 Visual Studio 2017 | Visual Studio 2015

-Visual Studio includes the Create Unit Tests command that provides the ability to create unit test method stubs.
+The Visual Studio Create Unit Tests command provides the ability to create unit test method stubs.
 This feature allows easy configuration of a test project, the test class, and the test method stub within it.

 To get started, select a method, a type, or a namespace in the code editor in the project you want to test, open the shortcut menu, and choose Create Unit Tests.
 This opens the Create Unit Tests dialog where the create options for the new unit tests can be selected.

-If you plan to run these tests is part of the test automation process you might consider having the test created in another test project (second option in the diaglog above) and setting unit test traits for the unit test.
-This will enable you to more easily include or exclude these specific tests as part of a continuous integration or continous deployment pipeline.
-This traits are set by by altering the unit test diretly as seen in the image below.
+If you plan to run these tests is part of the test automation process, you might consider having the test created in another test project (the second option in the dialog above) and setting unit test traits for the unit test.
+This will enable you to more easily include or exclude these specific tests as part of a continuous integration or continuous deployment pipeline.
+The traits are set by adding metadata to the unit test directly, as shown below.

 Using third-party unit test frameworks